 (2) This agreement shall be read and construed as if the words his or their heirs executors or administrators had been inserted after the words Processor and Grower whenever the same occur unless a contrary intention be expressed in or be necessitated by the nature or context of the provision containing any such words respectively and the masculine gender shall include the feminine gender and the neuter gender and vice versa and the singular number shall include the plural number and vice versa and all covenants, undertakings or obligations entered into by more than one person shall be deemed to be joint and several and it is agreed that the marginal notes placed beside the clauses, subclauses, paragraphs and subparagraphs are for the sake of more convenient reference only and shall not in any way affect the construction thereof.

+[Clause 1 amended in Gazette 2 Mar 2010 p.
+830.]

 2. Processor’s obligations 2

 (1) The Processor will —